-- 1. Continue compact road grader lease - 2.
-Replace a 4 x 4 1⁄2 ton pickup - 3.
-Replace the Parks UTV - 4.
-Replace one snowmobile - 5.
-Rebuild beaver tail deck on equipment trailer - 6.
-Repair areas that are rusting on dump truck, sandblast and repaint - 7.
-Purchase grapple bucket attachment for skid steer - 8.
+- 1. Return Noram compact road grader to dealer at the lease expiration ending in late 2017.
+Execute a lease on a new grader under similar terms. - 2.
+Replace a 4 x 4 1/2 ton pickup for Assistant Recreation Administrator - 3.
+Purchase a 4 x 4 $\frac{1}{2}$ ton pickup for recreation officer. - 4.
+Rebuild beaver tail deck on equipment trailer - 5.
+Replace box on dump truck - 6.
+Purchase new ski trail drag. - 7.
 Continue to operate and maintain existing Forestry equipment pool